chettoy/apexsky/README.md

     > First of all, everything related to game state is realized by *access on those specific memory locations*.
 So we need to use DMA or VM techniques to access memory covertly.
     > AC detects the overlay client, so we re-implement the overlay outside the VM and remove the client.

 3. I feel the aimbot seem not good as KrackerCo's one
-3. I feel the aimbot seem not good as KrackerCo's one

     > We added a few new parameters to aimbot, if you turn auto bone off, turn no-recoil on (it's off by default now) and set the aimbot predict fps to 75, aimbot will run the same as it did before with the same smoothing values.